udeyrishi/pipe/README.md

 Consider a use case where we want to construct the following pipeline:

-1. Wait for a UI signal to start the pipeline (i.e., button click to lift the manual barrier)
+1. Wait for a UI signal to start the pipeline (say, button click)
+1. Ensure that there is internet connectivity
 1. Download an image from the given URL
 1. Rotate the downloaded image by 90 degrees
 1. Scale the image to a 400px x 400px size